jorjiiie/jorjiiie/README.md

   Projects I'm (not really) working on:

         - Chess engine
-        - Algorithmic trading methods (this is mostly for fun unless I actually make money lol)

   I use C++ because it's popular for competitive stuff (strong standard libraries, not verbose - looking at you java, and very fast in general), but I have experience in Java and   Python.